idaholab/moose/modules/phase_field/doc/content/syntax/Modules/PhaseField/MortarPeriodicity/index.md

 when used on the displacement variables, implemnts a strain periodicity which is useful for representative volume element microstructure simulations.

-A [MortarPeriodicMesh](/MortarPeriodicMesh.md) must be used with this action.

 !media phase_field/mortar_periodic_strain.gif

 !syntax list /Modules/PhaseField/MortarPeriodicity objects=True actions=False subsystems=False